iNPUT-ACE is pleased to announce a new course for promoting Video Literacy!

 And yet, police officers will use video more than they use their gun, more than they use force or testify and they will likely even use video more than they use handcuffs.
 Video is more common to police work today than any of the other functions that are currently taught.

-The Video Literacy Course was designed with investigators in mind.
+The Video Examinations Course was designed with investigators in mind.
 Video is the most prolific source of evidence available to investigators today, and training is vital to understanding both the limitations and benefits of video evidence.

 About the Course